tscholak/imm/README.md

 Credit goes to Hanna Wallach (UMass Amherst), whose [DPMM project](https://github.com/hannawallach/dpmm) laid the foundation for the present code.
-The unified approach, the application to (conditionlly) conjugate Gaussian mixture models, and the SAMS code is my doing.
-Although the code underwent and continues to undergo significant testing, I can give no guarantee that it is correct or will produce correct results.
+The unified approach, the application to (conditionally) conjugate Gaussian mixture models, and the SAMS code is my doing.
+Although the code underwent and continues to undergo significant testing, I cannot give a guarantee that it is correct or will produce correct results.

 Torsten Scholak <torsten.scholak@googlemail.com>